Enderdead/potential_avoidance/README.md

 # Potential Avoidance
-This little library implement the potentitial avoidance algorithm using numpy and matplotlib.
-You can create easly and quickly your own field with many types of object.
-Computing a path and display it are also availiable on this release.
+This little library implements the potential avoidance algorithm using numpy and matplotlib.
+You can create easily and quickly your field with many types of objects.
+Computing a path and display it are also available on this release.

 An example with complet field displaying on matplotlib.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/22777836/61185241-4ca8b080-a657-11e9-9579-201851272c95.gif">
 </p>

-## Quick start
+## Quickstart
-You need first to create your field and add some obtacles.
+You need first to create your field and add some obstacles.
 ```python
 # Create field obj
 field = Field()